bsstahl/IntentBot/Readme.md

-# IntentBot - A microservices framwork for creating conversational bots
+# IntentBot - A microservices framework for creating conversational bots

 ## Phase 1